In a nutshell:

 Ashdene creates my line of Hug Mugs.

-Quarry published my book ‘Drawing & Painting Beautiful Faces’ which has been a best seller since it’s launch in 2015 (over 100,000 copies sold!).
+Quarry published my book ‘Drawing & Painting Beautiful Faces’ which has been a best seller since its launch in 2015 (over 100,000 copies sold!).

 In 2016 my signature watercolor selection with Schmincke was launched, and a Dot Card with Daniel Smith.
 What a thrill to create with such amazing paint makers!